The cardiovascular system is a critical part of ensuring the body can continue to function.

 - Coronary artery disease: a condition where the coronary arteries become narrowed.
 In some cases, the narrowing of these arteries may be caused by a blockage.
 The condition is also known as atherosclerosis.

 - Arrhythmias: Abnormalities with the rhythm of the heartbeat.
 While not a condition itself, it is often considered an indication of a more serious problem that the patient has developed.
-Arrhythmias may present in different ways, including as an irregular pattern in the rhythm of the heartbeat.
+An arrhythmia may present in different ways, including as an irregular pattern in the rhythm of the heartbeat.

-- Congenital heart defects: Refers to a problem with the heart’s structure that is present from birth.
+- Congenital heart defect: This heart condition affects the heart’s structure that is present from birth.
 Among all types of congenital disabilities, problems with the heart seem to be the most prevalent.
-Different types of congenital heart defects may affect a newborn baby, including issues with the heart valves, the arteries that are in a close perimeter to the heart, and the walls of the organ.
+Different types of congenital heart disease may affect a newborn baby, including issues with the heart valves, the arteries that are in a close perimeter to the heart, and the walls of the organ.

-- Valvular heart disease: A disease that is caused by damage that has occurred with one of the heart valves.
+- Valvular heart disease: Valve disease is caused by damage that has occurred with a heart valve.
 In some cases, the disease also refers to defects that affect one or more of these valves.
 The heart has four valves that can be affected.
 These include the pulmonary, tricuspid, aortic, and mitral valves.

-- Cardiomyopathy: A disease that affects the heart muscle.
+- Cardiomyopathy: Hypertrophic cardiomyopathy affects the heart muscle.
 The condition makes it more difficult for the heart to effectively pump blood throughout the entire body.
-In turn, this can cause several complications, with a particular focus being placed on the progression to heart failure.
+In turn, this can cause heart damage, with a particular focus being placed on the progression to heart failure.

 - Infections of the heart: Infection occurs when microorganisms attach to the heart and start to reproduce.
 Various types of microorganisms, including bacterium strains, can cause infection of the heart.
 This can lead to life-threatening complications.